Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 }
 ```

 ## /data endpoint

 Endpoint exposed by the Connector, used to receive requests from other Connectors in Dataspace.

 Depending of the connector configuration, data received on this endpoint will be processes accordingly (mixed/form/header) and validate IDS message.

-Regarding example requests, feel free to use same requests, for configuration, like described in [internal endpoints](#internalendpoints)
+Regarding example requests, feel free to use same requests, for configuration, like described in [internal endpoints](TEST\_API.md#internalendpoints)

 ## /about/version

 Main purpose for this endpoint is to provide version of the deployed Execution Core Container version.
-This endpoint is not password protected.<br/>
+This endpoint is not password protected.\
-User can also use it to check if TRUEConnector is ready for use (if component is completed with initialization/startup).
+User can also use it to check if TRUE Connector is ready for use (if component is completed with initialization/startup).

 Example of the request: